John Randolph Pepper: Photography

-In October 2020 Inhabited Deserts, opened in the city of Todi (PG), Italy, supported by ‘Fondazione Art e Cultura’(Professor Emmanuele Emanuele, President), the American Embassy in Rome and the city of Todi.
-The exhibition was preceded by a unique Peace Conference:‘The Absent Border: Conflicts and New Harmonies', a unique Peace Conference, where an Iranian desert explorer sat and discoursed with an Israeli Archeologist, a Bedouin Sheikh, a Russian Curator, an American diplomat, an Italian Curator Gianluca Marziani, an American actor Giancarlo Esposito and John R. Pepper.
+In October 2020, Inhabited Deserts, opened in the city of Todi (PG), Italy, supported by 'Fondazione Art e Cultura'(Professor Emmanuele Emanuele, President), the American Embassy in Rome and the city of Todi.
+The exhibition was preceded by a unique Peace Conference:'The Absent Border: Conflicts and New Harmonies', a unique Peace Conference, where an Iranian desert explorer sat and discoursed with an Israeli Archeologist, a Bedouin Sheikh, a Russian Curator, an American diplomat, an Italian Curator Gianluca Marziani, an American actor Giancarlo Esposito and John R. Pepper.
 The conference revolved how, through art and artists, countries and people in conflict, can create bridges of communication.
 Giancarlo Esposito, using one of Peppers desert photographs, created a drawing representing a new symbol for peace.

-In 2021 Inhabited Deserts was one of the main events of the 2nd Biennale di Senigallia curated by Serge Plantureux.
+In 2021, Inhabited Deserts was one of the main events of the 2nd Biennale di Senigallia curated by Serge Plantureux.
 Also in 2021, Pepper participated in Bryansk International Photo Festival with 'Rome 1969 meets Sans Papier' photographs of Rome 40 years apart.
-In 2022 with the support of the Italian Embassy in Tbilisi, Pepper presented 'Fragments of Italy 1970-2010', Kolga Tbilisi Photo (Tbilisi, Georgia).
+In 2022 with the support of the Italian Embassy in Tbilisi, Pepper presented 'Fragments of Italy 1970–2010', Kolga Tbilisi Photo (Tbilisi, Georgia).

+During 2023, Pepper exhibited 'Cleansing' at Matriusca Gallery (Seville, Spain) and, with the support of the Fondazione Terzo Pilastro/Fondazione Poema (Professor Emmanuele Emanuele, President) curated 'Curtis Bill Pepper, Un Viaggio in Sicilia 1959–1961' (Palazzo Albergati, Bologna, Italy).